2006 Liberal Party of Canada election ads: "Soldiers" ad

-By far the most controversial ad was the following:

-"Stephen Harper actually announced he wants to increase military presence in our cities.
+By far the most controversial ad was the following: "Stephen Harper actually announced he wants to increase military presence in our cities.
 Canadian cities.
 Soldiers with guns.
 In our cities.
 In Canada.
 We did not make this up."

 This ad was never aired on television.
 It appeared on the Liberal Party of Canada's website, before being widely replayed on the news media.
 This drew widespread criticism from commentators that the Liberals were scaremongering, and seemingly suggesting that the Conservatives wanted to use the military against Canadian civilians.
 The ad was then pulled from the website.

 Parodies

 Due to the melodramatic nature of the ads, they became ripe for Internet parody and found their way into the satire of popular culture.
 Some were later reprinted in The Globe and Mail and National Post newspapers.
 The comedy show This Hour Has 22 Minutes and Royal Canadian Air Farce also created a series of parodies of the attack ads.
-Even the American comedy The Daily Show ran its own parody of the ads, with anti-Canadian rhetoric.
+Outside Canada, the American late-night talk show The Daily Show ran its own parody of the ads, with anti-Canadian rhetoric.

-Some of the more famous examples that were printed in the National Post were:
+Examples of parodies that were printed in the National Post included: